alaadib9/reading-notes201/read5.md

 2) Save images at the right size
 3) Use the correct resolution
 ### Image Dimensions
-Color not only brings your s XX ite to life, but also helps convey the mood and evokes reactions.
+Color not only brings your site to life, but also helps convey the mood and evokes reactions.
 There are three ways to specify colors in CSS:
 RGB values, hex codes, and color names.
  Color pickers can help you find the color you want

+ The width, height, and style attributes are all valid in HTML.